pgr-me/rasmussen-705.603/Assignment9/readme.md

 * `main.py`: Provides a script version of `Local Blackjack.ipynb`.
 * `SageMaker Blackjack.ipynb`: Implements the `Local Blackjack.ipynb` in AWS SageMaker.

-File and module organization is as follows:
+File and module organization - after creating and populating data directories - is as follows:

 ```
 .